Skip to main content

 Following the launch in January 2025 of International Standard on Sustainability Assurance (ISSA) 5000, General Requirements for Sustainability Assurance Engagements, along with the ISSA 5000 Implementation Guide, the IAASB is progressively releasing further resources to support the adoption and implementation of ISSA 5000.

-IAASB has identified the adoption status of ISSA 5000 or local equivalent, in collaboration with the IAASB Jurisdictional Auditing and Assurance Standard Setters Liaison Group, in their jurisdictions.
-Visit the ISSA 5000 web page for the ISSA 5000 jurisdictional adoption status or contact the IAASB to update us on adoption in your jurisdiction.
+The IAASB is monitoring the adoption of ISSA 5000 or local equivalent in jurisdictions, in collaboration with the IAASB Jurisdictional Auditing and Assurance Standards Setters Liaison Group and regional professional bodies.
+Visit the ISSA 5000 web page for jurisdictional adoption status and contact the IAASB to update us on adoption in your jurisdiction.

 Abstract design in blues, gold, and beige

-At its September 2025 meeting, the IAASB discussed staff recommendations to address key issues in developing an exposure draft of Proposed ISRE 2410 (Revised), Review of Interim Financial Information Performed by the Independent Auditor of the Entity.
+At its December 2025 meeting, the IAASB considered a first full draft of proposed ISRE 2410 (Revised), Review of Interim Financial Information Performed by the Independent Auditor of the Entity.
+Significant areas of discussion included:

 For further information, visit the ISRE 2410 project page.